Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 When scouting out physician assistant positions that offer loan repayment, do your research.
 Specifically, consider:

-• What the loan repayment benefit is worth compared to salary potential and other benefits.
+• The loan repayment’s value compared to salary potential and other benefits

 If you come across a job listing that looks promising but loan repayment isn’t listed as a perk, still ask.
 A prospective employer’s human resources department can tell you whether it’s an option and how employees can qualify.